Skip to Main Content

 • Male–male competition

-• Competition initially high but declines as male status/rank is established (Nie et al. 2012a)
+• Competition among males initially high but declines after dominance relationships established (Nie et al. 2012a)

 Courtship behavior and copulation